ppanko/intro-to-hpc/README.md

 ## Resources

-Verified users are invited to try running an example job called "testJob".
+Verified users are invited to try running any of the available example jobs all having the format "testJob-[type]".

+***Basic job example***:

 The [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) directory contains all of the relevant files needed to run a simple example HPC job as well as a [walkthrough with examples](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md).
 Here is the outline of the contents of [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic):

 * [testJob-basic directory](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) - a directory showing a simple example R job, contains:
-    * [run_testJob.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - a shell script used to submit the "02" script to Quanah's job scheduler.
+    * [run_testJob.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/run_testJob.sh) - a shell script used to submit the "02" basic script to Quanah's job scheduler.
     * [01_testJob-serial.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/01_testJob-serial.R) - an R script showing serial execution (not used - just an example).
     * [02_testJob-parallel.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - an R script showing parallel execution.
 Can be submitted to Quanah via run_testJob.sh
     * [README](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md) - a walkthrough showing a workflow for running a job on Quanah.

+***Array job example***:

+Similarly, the [testJob-array](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-array) directory contains materials for running an array HPC job as well as a [walkthrough](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-array/README.md).
+The outline of the [testJob-array](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-array) is as follows:

+* [testJob-array directory](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-array) - a directory showing a simple example R job, contains:
+    * [run_testJob-array.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-array/run_testJob-array.sh) - a shell script used to submit the "01" array script to Quanah's job scheduler.
+    * [01_testJob-array.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-array/01_testJob-array.R) - an R script showing a simple stratified array job.
+Can be submitted to Quanah via run_testJob-array.sh
+    * [README](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-array/README.md) - a walkthrough showing a workflow for running an array job on Quanah.

+---

 Three pages of learning materials are provided for your convenience.
 These are often referenced by the [testJob walkthrough](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md):